 Another way to start is to look at your own experiences.
 If you’re an actor, what’s an aspect of the job that only other actors can understand?
 If you land on something like “the hardships of booking small roles early in your career,” then think about a singular experience in that area that is unique to you.
 Keep going, and you’ll create something like Dead Eyes, in which comedian Connor Ratliff devoted 31 episodes to figuring out why Tom Hanks fired him from a small part on “Band of Brothers.”

-Platform: Look into Spotify, Apple Podcasts, Audacy, and other platforms to figure out the best place—or places—to post your content.
+- Platform: Look into Spotify, Apple Podcasts, Audacity, and other platforms to figure out the best place—or places—to post your content.
 You can put your show on a few different platforms, then focus on the one that’s most advantageous for your podcast.